 The year 2017 saw a number of significant events, including the inauguration of Donald Trump, the military defeat of Islamic State, claims of foreign intervention in democratic elections and a string of deadly natural disasters, not to mention the growing threat of open conflict with North Korea.

-But 2017 may be remembered as much for the ascension of hashtags to the Oval Office, hyper-partisan reporting, terms like “fake news” and “Pizzagate” entering mainstream parlance, and lingering questions over the extent to which Twitter and Facebook vet their content as it will for the social and political turmoil those platforms so often reflect.
+But 2017 may be remembered as much for hyper-partisan reporting, the ascension of hashtags to the Oval Office, the entrance of terms like “fake news” and “Pizzagate” into mainstream parlance, and lingering questions over the extent to which Facebook and Twitter vet their content as it will for the social and political turmoil those platforms so often reflect.

 The deluge of negative news overlapped with dramatic changes in U.S. sanctions against a range of countries and individuals in 2017, as well as with efforts by banks to retool their compliance programs in line with a major regulation that takes effect next year.

 The year of the shell company

 In November, the International Consortium of Investigative Journalists and Suddeutsche Zeitung disclosed that they had obtained yet another batch of client records from offshore law firms, further exposing how wealthy individuals and multinational companies avoid and evade taxes and potentially engage in other financial crimes.

 The leaked documents, now called the “Paradise Papers,” map out the networks of legal entities that politicians and leaders throughout the world, including Queen Elizabeth II, U.S. Secretary of State Rex Tillerson and Commerce Secretary Wilbur Ross, use to mask their finances, and have already generated civil and criminal investigations in several countries.
 More